Pieter Pietersz. the Elder

 1540 - 1603

-A Portrait of a Lady in a black Dress with a Cap and a pleated Collar
+A Portrait of a Lady in black with a Wing Cap with starched Tails and a pleated Collar

 Medium: